 Approval or modifications of this statute must be decided unanimously.

-The Board consists of a chairman and two secretaries.
-Each Board member must be a representative of a Forum member.
+The Board consists of a chair and two secretaries.
+Each Board member must be a representative of a Forum full member.

 The Board is elected by the Forum.
 The three members of the Board are elected separately.
 The Forum decides whether the votes are given open or by ballot.